vai195/exercise-tracker-MERN/README.md

 [MERN Exercise Tracker](https://exercise-tracker-mern-v1.netlify.app/)

+Please wait about 5 minutes for api to connect.

 ### About

 This is a practice project of an exercise tracker a user can use to keep track of the various exercises they completed or want to complete in their workout.